Committee Letter for Medical School: Do You Need One?

 But what if you don’t have a personal relationship with a pre-health or pre med advisor?
 Say you attend a large university and the pre-health counseling services are overwhelmed with candidates?
 You should still seek out a pre-health committee letter if at all possible, in part because some schools will ask why you’ve chosen not to include one—it’s a default assumption for many medical schools that you’ll have a letter in your file.

-Some schools’ committees may ask you to write an autobiographical reflection about why you’re applying to medical school, often combined with a CV.
+Different schools have different requirements for what students who need a committee letter might need to do.
+For example, some schools’ committees may ask you to write an autobiographical reflection about why you’re applying to medical school, often combined with a CV.
 (Boston University calls theirs a Portfolio of Accomplishments and Reflections.)

 These materials help a committee-letter-writer who doesn’t know you personally to write a strong and clear story of who you are.
 Of course, that letter will only be as good as your autobiographical reflection!
 And since most letters are due between January and March, we recommend beginning your autobiographical reflection in the early fall.
 It can serve both as the basis for your committee letter and as the beginning of your medical school personal statement brainstorm.